fsoncini/hackerrank/README.md

 I’ve tackled most of the challenges in all the sections, ranging from simple conditional statements to pointers and overloaded functions, to inheritance.
 In these sections I had the chance to dip my toes in the Standard Template Library, which is a solid foundation for C++ programmers.
 Of particular interest were the challenges in the Classes section, which I found it very useful in furthering my understanding of object oriented programming.
 Still relating to that, I have had the chance to try out challenges to verify the notions of inheritance, multi level inheritance and accessing inherited functions.
 The algorithms sections was a bit more challenging, but I did implement a few that included some non trivial maths.
-All and all I wish to continue on this path and tackle ever more challening problems in the Algorithm implementations section, not that I have strengthened my C++ and object oriented programming skills.
+All and all I wish to continue on this path and tackle ever more challening problems in the Algorithm implementations section, now that I have strengthened my C++ and object oriented programming skills.
 In particular I want increase my understanding of the more widely used sorting algorithms, and later on work on maximizing efficiency and performance of implementations.
+Besides online tutorial and resources, I have used several texts of reference during this assignment.
+Particularly useful were "C++ Primer" (Lippman, Lajoie, Moo), "A Tour of C++" (Stroustroup) and "Programming: Principles and Practice Using C++" (Stroustroup).
+I have also studied the basic sorting algorithms implementations of "Introduction to Algorithms" (Cormen, Leiserson, Rivest, Stein), and plan to dig deeper on that in the coming months.